The operator theory contributes in different ways to a range of practical and theoretical questions in science.

 Challenge

-When focusing on genes and organisms, any approach to Darwinian evolution will have a limited scope.
-Such limitations, however are not inherent to the model of Darwinian evolution, but are the result of the use of organisms as the basic units.
-A focus on organisms limits the communication with other disciplines that also use evolutionary approaches, e.g. genetic algorithms, artificial evolution, etc.
+Any approach to evolution that focuses on genes and organisms will have a limited scope.
+Such limitations are not inherent in the model of evolution by selection (which implies variation), but are the result of using organisms as the basic units.
+Such a focus limits communication with other disciplines that also use evolutionary approaches, e.g. genetic algorithms, artificial evolution, etc.

 Contribution by OT

-The smallest Darwinian pedigree and its extensions are defined as a graph based on entities (organisms) and relationships (reproduction).
-This representation can with little difficulty be generalized.
-Such generalization involves two steps.
+The smallest biological family tree with selection (as a pattern) and its extensions are defined as a graph based on entities (organisms) and relationships (reproduction).
+This representation can be generalised with little difficulty.
+Such a generalisation involves two steps.

-- Step 1: Replace ‘reproduction’ by ‘derivation’.
-Derivation includes any process by which a new entity is ‘derived’ from an earlier entity in the pedigree.
+Step 1: Replace ‘reproduction’ with ‘derivation’.
+Derivation includes any process by which a new entity is ‘derived’ from an earlier entity in the family tree.

-- Step 2: Replace ‘organism’ by any other entity that complies with the criteria for derivation.
+Step 2: Replace ‘organism’ with any other entity that meets the criteria for derivation.

 7 Future steps in evolution